-6.1 The Council has taken advice from external lawyers throughout this procurement.
+6.1 The Council has taken advice from external lawyers in relation to this procurement.
 The lawyers have confirmed that they believe the process to have been run in a compliant manner.

-Approved by: Sean Murphy, Head of Commercial and Property Law on behalf of the Director of Law and Monitoring Officer
+Approved by: Sean Murphy, Head of Commercial and Property Law, on behalf of the Director of Law and Monitoring Officer